luc-github/ESP3D-TFT/docs/ESP3D [ESP400] format.md

     -   R: need restart to be applied

 Note: if Type `M` and `X` use `O` entry to define the label / position, if `O` is `[]` then axis label are used according need `X`, `Y`, `Z`, `A`, `B`, `C`
 Note2 : the 2.1 Flag type is no more used, several entries are used instead grouped by sub-section

+If no json the list is limited to a list of `<help>: <value>`